 Dorris is a tiny city located in the state of California.
 With a population of 832 people and just one neighborhood, Dorris is the 772nd largest community in California.

-Because occupations involving physical labor dominate the local economy, Dorris is generally considered to be a blue-collar town.
-54.37% of the Dorris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dorris, you'll notice that it is more blue-collar than most other communities in America.
+54.37% of Dorris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dorris is a city of farmers, fishers, or foresters, service providers, and professionals.
 There are especially a lot of people living in Dorris who work in farm management occupations (31.56%), healthcare suport services (17.49%), and teaching (7.98%).

 In addition, many people in Dorris have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.